 If you enjoy cowl knitting you'll really like this easy knitting pattern.
 I didn't want the knitting to get too boring so I added some textured knitting stitches to it for some interest.

-The trim on the marina cowl scarf is made with the seed stitch pattern and the body of the cowl is made with the lovely dot stitch pattern.
+The trim on the marina knit cowl is made with the seed stitch pattern and the body of the cowl is made with the lovely dot stitch pattern.

 It's a pretty little cowl scarf isn't it?
-I think it's the lovely colors.
+I think it's the lovely colors or maybe all those textured knitting stitches.

 This is an up close look at the stitch pattern I used called the dot stitch.

 Oh and I just wanted to mention the yarn I used for my knit cowl pattern because it's fairly knew and it's so pretty.
-And the yarn is wonderful to knit with.
+This yarn is wonderful to knit with.

 It's from Yarnspirations and it's called Caron X Pantone.